johnwhobbs/AstroFileManager/readme.md

 The application automatically saves:
 - Window size and position
 - Column widths in all tables and tree views
+- All layout preferences

-Settings are restored when you reopen the application.
+Settings are stored using Qt's QSettings in platform-specific locations and are restored when you reopen the application.

 ## Troubleshooting